celine6277/celine6277/README.md

 - 💬 Looking forward to exchange ideas on self-learning materials and your view on choices of career path.
 - 📫 How to reach me: 2320802918@qq.com
 - 👉🏻 Pronouns: she
-- 😂 Fun fact: upcoming Deutsch exchange
+- 😂 Fun fact: on exchange